dwyl/javascript-todo-list-tutorial/README.md

 Try out your Todo List App!

-If you found this tutorial _useful_, please "star" the project on GitHub to show your appreciation!
+If you found this tutorial _useful_, please "star" the project on GitHub ⭐️ to show your appreciation and share it with others in the community who might find it useful!
+Thanks! ✨

 Consider sharing your creation with your friends by deploying it to Heroku!